Exploiting Shared Representations for Personalized Federated Learning: Discussion

 \section{Discussion}

 We introduce a novel representation learning framework and algorithm for federated learning, and we provide both theoretical and empirical justification for its utility in federated settings.
-In particular, our proposed framework exploits the structure of federating learning by (i) leveraging all clients' data to learn a global representation that enhances each client's model and could possibly generalize to new users and (ii) leveraging the computational power of clients to run multiple local updates for learning their local heads.
-Future work remains to analyze the convergence properties of FedRep in non-linear settings.
+In particular, our proposed framework exploits the structure of federating learning by (i) leveraging all clients' data to learn a global representation that enhances each client's model and can generalize to new users and (ii) leveraging the computational power of clients to run multiple local updates for learning their local heads.
+Our analysis further shows that alternating minimization-descent efficiently learns linear representations, and is therefore relevant beyond federated learning.
+Future work remains to analyze the representation learning capabilities of FedRep in non-linear settings.